Skip to Content

 How many attractions can I visit in one day?

 Some attractions allow you to use your London Pass more than once.
 However, for some museums, shows and tours the pass must only be used by one person per attraction.
-Please check before planning your itinerary as there are some which do not permit re-entry after exiting the building.

 How long is the London Pass valid?